Things landlords cannot do in South Dakota

 4. Retain fully executed copies of the lease agreement for record-keeping.

-Process for Legal Eviction
+Process for legal eviction

 To carry out an eviction in South Dakota, landlords must strictly adhere to a lawful eviction process.
 This process generally begins with the delivery of a notice to the tenant.
 For instance, if eviction is due to non-payment of rent, landlords must serve a 3-Day Notice to Quit.
-This notice period is a crucial phase that allows tenants a chance to rectify the issue before further legal action is taken.
+This notice period is an important phase that allows tenants a chance to rectify the issue before further legal action is taken.
 Failure to comply with the notice requirements could invalidate the eviction process.

-Protections from Retaliatory and Discriminatory Evictions
+Protections from retaliatory and discriminatory evictions

-Landlords must provide all known information on the presence of lead-based paint, giving tenants the essential knowledge needed to make informed decisions about their living situation.
+Landlords must provide all known information on the presence of lead-based paint, giving tenants the knowledge needed to make informed decisions about their living situation.

 This disclosure ensures that incoming tenants are made aware of any potential past activities that could affect their quality of life and health while occupying the rental unit.